Sean Cleary announces candidacy for State Senate District 35 seat

 “I would like to keep taxes low for the citizens of North Dakota.
 I would like to make sure we are investing in the state so that folks who want to live here, work here, will want to raise a family have access to a good-paying job, and you know I want to make sure we have educational opportunities available, both K-12 and higher ed to make sure our people have opportunities to succeed, and that our economy can continue to grow,” explained Cleary.

-Cleary and his wife Amy are expecting their first child in January.
-Another fun tidbit: his grandma Audrey Cleary served in a similar district in Bismarck in the State House in the 1990s.
+Cleary and his wife, Amy are expecting their first child in January.
+Another tidbit: his grandma, Audrey Cleary, served in a similar district in Bismarck in the State House in the 1990s.